YurinDoctrine/deploy-artix/README.md

 4. Run `./setup.sh`.
 5. When everything finishes, `reboot` or `poweroff` then remove the installation media and boot into Artix.
 The post-installation networking is done with Connman.

-### Post-installation

-If all went well, to complete the post-installation configuration,
-* Run `./deploy.sh`.

 #### References

 * [Artix Wiki Installation](https://wiki.artixlinux.org/Main/Installation)